Bontang: Health

 As of 2019, there are five hospitals in the city, 6 puskesmas, 13 clinics, and 119 healthcare centers.
 One of the hospitals, Taman Husada Bontang Regional Hospital, is a public hospital owned by the city government.
 It is categorized as a B-class hospital by Ministry of Health.
 A new public hospital is currently under construction as of August 2020 and is expected to be categorized as D-class.

 Places of worship

-There are 218 mosques, 58 churches, and one Hindu temple in the city as of 2020.
+There are 218 mosques, 58 churches, one Buddhist temple, and one Hindu temple in the city as of 2026.